What is Conductive Education

 Conductive education integrates medical knowledge with educational methods to enable the individual to learn how to gain control over his or her movements.
 The goal of CE is the socio-cultural integration of children with these motor disorders by assisting the child to solve the problems of daily living, such as dressing, eating, practicing personal hygiene, and other activities, allowing the child to ultimately live as independently as possible.

-- Conductor - Teachers: Our program features an international team of conductive education teachers that are trained in both the United States and Hungary, but all have received their certification from the Semmelweis University András Pető Faculty.
+- Conductor - Teachers: Our program features a team of conductive education teachers that all are certified conductor-teachers from the Semmelweis University András Pető Faculty.
 Our conductor-teachers are uniquely trained professionals that specialize in working with students with motor challenges across the developmental domains.

-- Group Instruction: Conductive education uses the dynamics of group interaction.
-This setting provides the opportunity for children to motivate and learn from each other, while in an age appropriate setting that allows social interaction.
+- Group Instruction: Group interaction is an important dynamic of conductive education because it provides the opportunity for children to motivate and learn from each other, while in an age appropriate setting that allows social interaction.

 - Environment: The classroom environment provides for security of the child.
 Equipment is unique to CE and includes slatted tables called plinths, ladder chairs, and boxes that promote body alignment and support the tasks designed to facilitate learning.